HandyOrg/HandyUI/README.md

 ---
 **NOTE**

+- To see the designs better, please run the program in full screen mode (Display Resolution 1920 X 1080)
 - The designs are created statically and are not dynamic.
 We may create it dynamically in the future.
 This is not a difficult task, it just takes more time.
 - The created user interface is suitable for Full-Screen mode
 - Some user interfaces are not responsive